CL-CHEN-Lab/RepliSeq/README.md

 ## Requirements :

+This package depends on :

+* R version >= 3.4.4 (2018-03-15)

 As mentionned in the DESCRIPTION, this packages imports :

 * dplyr (>= 0.8.3)
 * magrittr (>= 1.5)